ASR01/heartbeat_analisys/readme.md

 The overall accuracy is over 97%.
 But we have to look between the lines.

-There is a 2% of hearbeats with problems that are classified as normal when they are not.
+There is a 2% of hearbeats with problems that are classified as normal when they are not, probably an effect of the inbalances datases.
+In a case like this the values are not good.

 But digging deep in the data there are in two categories 25% with abnormal hertbeat classified as normal.